BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-4-My-Side-of-the-Mountain.md

 I am not surprised to find that liver is rich in vitamin C. So are citrus fruits and green vegetables, the foods I lacked.
 Wild plants like sorrel and dock are rich in this vitamin.
 Even if I had known this at that time, it would have done me no good, for they were but roots in the earth.
-As it turned out, liver was the only available source of vitamin C—and on liver I stuffed, without knowing why.
+As it turned out, liver was the only available source of vitamin C—and on liver I stuffed, without knowing why.⁷(pages 139-140)
 </p>
 </blockquote>

 <p>
 That primeval "pull" is something I’ve experienced too.
 For example, I remember once, when I was stressed, feeling a pull toward dark red foods such as certain berries.
-It turns out dark red foods have a number of compounds that counteract stress. --TODO add citation: https://www.medicalnewstoday.com/articles/health-benefits-of-berries
+It turns out dark red foods have a number of compounds that counteract stress.⁸
 </p>

 <hr/>